VT Markets Releases Fed Policy Analysis Report Predicting USD Outlook For 2025

-data-text="VT Markets Releases Fed Policy Analysis Report Predicting USD Outlook for 2025" data-link=" Markets Releases Fed Policy Analysis Report Predicting USD Outlook for 2025" class="whatsapp">Shar

-HONG KONG SAR media OutReach Newswire 30 December 2024 - In September 2024, the federal Reserve initiated a rate-cutting cycle, lowering rates three times over the year by a total of 100 basis points to a range of 4.25%-4.5%.
+(MENAFN- The Arabian Post) Arabian Post -HONG KONG SAR – media OutReach Newswire – 30 December 2024 – In September 2024, the federal Reserve initiated a rate-cutting cycle, lowering rates three times over the year by a total of 100 basis points to a range of 4.25%-4.5%.
 While this trajectory appears stable on the surface, the VT Markets research team highlights that factors like inflation rebounds, new government policies, and optimistic economic forecasts might compel the Fed to adopt a more cautious stance on its easing strategy.

 Dot Plot Adjustments May Indicate Slower Rate Cuts